inputsh/awesome-c/README.md

 * [libao][376] - A cross-platform audio library with a wide variety of outputs.
 [GNU GPL2.1][8] or later.
 * [RetroArch][231] - The reference frontend for [libretro][232].
 [GNU GPL3][41] only.
 * [SDL][50] - A cross-platform library designed to provide low-level access to audio, keyboard, mouse, joystick and graphics hardware via OpenGL. [zlib][49].
-* [SDL2][50]- A a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL.
-This is the most current version. [zlib][49]
+* [SDL2][50] - A a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL.
+This is the most current version. [zlib][49].
+* [raylib][401] - A simple and easy-to-use library to learn videogames programming. [zlib][49].

 ## Generic Programming ##